aapen/aapen/forty.md

 * fill: l t r b c -- : fill rectangle with color
 * blit: sx sy w h dx dy -- : Copy a screen rect

+* scr-height: A constant
+* scr-length: A constant
+* scr-width: A constant

+* black: A constant
+* blue: A constant
+* brown: A constant
+* cyan: A constant
+* dark-grey: A constant
+* green: A constant
+* grey: A constant
+* light-blue: A constant
+* light-green: A constant
+* light-grey: A constant
+* light-red: A constant
+* orange: A constant
+* red: A constant
+* violet: A constant
+* white: A constant
+* yellow: A constant

 ### System Status and Low Level Operations

 * mem-available:  -- n : Push number bytes of memory currently available